jungmannlab/picasso/docs/render.rst

 Slice (3D)
 ^^^^^^^^^^
-Opens the slicer dialog which allows to slice through 3D datasets.
+Opens the slicer dialog which allows for slicing through 3D datasets.

 Show info
 ^^^^^^^^^
-Shows info for the currrent dataset.
+Shows info for the current dataset.
 See Info Dialog.

 Tools